 - The Rate of return tends to be lower than what you can get elsewhere.
 The average annual rate of return for whole life policies hovers around 3-6%.
 Most other dedicated investment options (like mutual funds) provide a better return.

 - Fees for permanent life investments are on the higher side (at times even exceed 3%).

 Permanent life insurance policies can be a smart option for someone who:

 - Wants their beneficiaries to receive a payout regardless of when they pass away

 - Wants to leave money to their loved ones or preserve the value of their estate for their heirs

 - Has already maxed out other investment options and is seeking a tax-deferred savings account

 Permanent life insurance offers several benefits — lifelong coverage, cash value, and flexibility.
 However, these perks don’t come cheap.
-You are likely to pay five to 15 times more for permanent life insurance than term life.
+You are likely to pay five to 15 times more for permanent life insurance than term life insurance.
 Also, keep in mind certain permanent policies and require close monitoring.